 During the last few years of British rule the communists gained considerable control over the AITUC.
 The Indian National Congress chose to form another union called the Indian National Trade Union Congress (INTUC) in May 1947.
-The split in the AITUC in 1947 paved the way for further splits on the line of production and consequently employment.
-There was a general unrest.
-In 1974 there was a major railway workers' strike.
-The confrontation between the state and trade unions became acute.
+The split in the AITUC in 1947 paved the way for further splits on the line of unions became acute.
 During the Emergency in 1975-77 the government curbed all trade union activities.
 This again was short lived.
 The workers' movement was very much part of the wider struggle for civil liberties.